WDD 330: Web Frontend Development II

 The Header and Footer

-The code for the Header and Footer of our site should be same or nearly the same on all pages of a site.
-We currently have 4 copies, one on each .html file in the site.
-If we need to make a change to the header we will have to visit each page to keep them the same.
-That is a bother with 4 pages and it becomes unmanageable with larger sites.
-Just as it was for the product list, templating can be a solution here as well.
+The code for the header and footer of the site should be same or nearly the same on all pages of a site.
+We currently have four copies, one on each .html file in the site.
+If you need to make a change to the header you will have to visit each page to keep them the same.
+That is a bother with four pages and it becomes unmanageable with larger sites.

 2. Add two new files to the partials directory: header.html and footer.html.